Frequently Asked Questions (FAQs) Concerning the Academic Affairs Review Process at UC Davis

 - In addition to student advising and committee work, what other activities constitute university service?

-Committees are generally organized in departments, schools/colleges, Graduate Groups, campus, or systemwide.
-The Academic Senate has both standing and ad hoc committees, which serve the campus and systemwide.
+- Committees are generally organized in departments, schools/colleges, Graduate Groups, or can be university-wide or system-wide.
+The Academic Senate has both standing and ad hoc committees, which serve the campus and system-wide.
 There are also standing and ad hoc administrative committees.
 In addition to committees, other service activities include: advising students, mentoring students or junior faculty, managing a departmental website, overseeing/sponsoring student activities, overseeing departmental equipment or facilities, using one's expertise to solve a problem for the department or college, serving as Chair of a department, etc.

 - How much service is enough?
 How much is too much?